mietzen/zha-to-z2m/README.md

 ## Post Migrating

-Your devices should be migrated, but you need to interview them again:
+Start Zigbee2MQTT, your devices should be migrated, but you need to interview them again:

 > Since zigbee2mqtt has no information about devices yet, they all are in unsupported state.
 > I then requested interview for each device.
 All details are retrieved from the device and it starts operating in Z2M.